antonKuk/security_glossary_assignment/Security-terms.md

 * ### out of band authentication (OOB)
     Utilizing separate channels.
 For example in order to login to Steam or PayPal account user has to receive an access code, sent to his/her mobile device
 * ### token authentication
    Utilizing magnetic card or dongle.
-Examples: efpost, RF-ID chip
+Examples: efpost card, RF-ID chip
 * ### transaction authentication